zicat/configuration-kotlin/README.md

     Configuration is the abstract class that maintain the instance mapping to the file

 ### LocalConfiguration
-    LocalConfiguration is the class that miantain the instance mapping to the file that from local file system
+    LocalConfiguration is the class that maintain the instance mapping to the file that from local file system
 ```kotlin
 class ConfigurationTest {